 Multivariate testing is when you have more than two variables to test.
 You’d divide those options up equally with your user-base/traffic divided between each variable.
 Event tracking is when you track specific user actions, such as downloads, video plays, or clicks on a button.
 Basic page tracking is done by easily installing a Google Analytics tracking code into the HTML file of each page (if using WordPress, there are WordPress apps that do this for you).

-3) Then by using the Google Analytics software suite, you can analyze your findings such as time on page, bounce rate, pages per session, devices used, user-flow from page to page, interests, and more.
+By using Google Analytics or another analytics software, you can analyze your findings such as time on page, bounce rate, pages per session, devices used, user-flow from page to page, interests, and more.
 Run the testing.
 You will want to have a good sample size of at least a few hundred results before you halt the test.

 Keep track of your experiments using a spreadsheet.
 Include what the experiment is, the hypothesis, the variations used, date, the sample size of the experiment, and the results of the experiment.